Alusat/Alusat/README.md

 🚀 I am always **eager to learn** and contribute to **innovative projects**

-💼 Currently seeking an **internship** to gain professional experience and apply my knowledge in a real work environment
+💼 Currently seeking a **summer internship** to gain professional experience and apply my knowledge in a real work environment

 🌟 Open to opportunities that allow me to consolidate my skills and grow as a developer